Leaders need emotional intelligence to succeed. Jennifer Bridges, PMP, explains why and shows you how to improve your emotional intelligence.

 - Don’t take credit for everything.
 You’re not an island, but part of a team that works together and succeeds together.
 Taking all the credit is factually wrong and will result in resentments.
 Learn more self-serving bias.

 - Don’t brag about how good you are.
-Again, whatever accomplishments you’ve achieved on the job are the result of many not one.
-Plus, such an attitude hints at hidden well of insecurity.
+Again, whatever accomplishments you’ve achieved on the job are the result of many, not one.
+Plus, such an attitude hints at a hidden well of insecurity.

 When you’re working with others, Jennifer had these suggestions to improve your empathy and emotional intelligence:

 - Be aware of others’ emotions.
 The first step to empathy is identifying emotional states in others.